temporalio/documentation/docs-src/python/async-vs-sync.md

 using asynchronous Activities _only_ when you are certain that your Activities are async safe and don't make blocking calls.

-If you experience bugs that you think may be a result of an unsafe call being made in an asynchronous Activity, convert it to a synchronous Activity and see if the\
+If you experience bugs that you think may be a result of an unsafe call being made in an asynchronous Activity, convert it to a synchronous Activity and see if the issue resolves.
-issue resolves.

-The remainder of this course will demonstrate asynchronous Activities.
-If you would like to complete Exercise 3 using Synchronous Activities, you can switch branches in the `edu-101-python-code` repository to the [`sync` branch](https://github.com/temporalio/edu-101-python-code/tree/sync).